imperialCHEPI/healthgps/userguide.md

 > See [Quick Start](getstarted) for details on the example dataset and known issues.

-The included model and dataset provide a complete example of the files and procedures described in this document.
-Users should use this example to a starting point when creating a production environment.
+The included model and dataset provide an complete exemplar of the files and procedures described in this document.
+Users should use this exemplar as a starting point when creating production environments to aid the design and testing of intervention policies.

 # 4.1 Results